M-Zanotti/m-zanotti.github.io/_pages/about.md

 My research is on **Information and Financial Markets**, with a focus on:

+* Data Economy
 * Institutional Investors
-* Data Economy
-* Asset Management
+* Role of New Technologies in Finance

 Job Market Paper